Hexlet/hexletguides.github.io/_posts/2022-03-22-how-to-search-en.md

 Each search engine has a query language.
 It includes special search operators allowing you to specify more precisely what you want.
 Here are a few common search techniques:

-* `site:stackoverflow.com how to test react code` — this search will be performed through the [Stackoverflow] site (https://stackoverflow.com/).
+* `site:stackoverflow.com how to test react code` — this search will be performed through [Stackoverflow](https://stackoverflow.com/).
 * `add class to element -jquery` — a hyphen denotes stop words, therefore, all variants excluding these words will be found.
 * `"immutable js"` — double quotes indicating to look for an exact match.